Ledders26/Makers-Goals/week_5.md

 We also did less coding than I expected today, as Bromley and I did a lot of DB setup, documentation for that and working our processes for ways of working.

-We also moved to use guthub Projects rather than a basic Kanban board
+We also moved to use github Projects rather than a basic Kanban board

 ### Did I have fun?